dreaw131313/Dreaw-Entity-Component-System/README.md

 	);
 bool Spawn(const Entity& prefab, const uint64_t& spawnCount, const bool& areActive = true);
 ```
-As prefab parameter can be used entity from any decs::FullContainer.
+As prefab parameter can be used entity from any decs::Container.

 Entities can also be activated or deactivated.
 Deactivated entities will not be iterated.
 Activating and deactivating is performed by functions:
 ```cpp